Netherlands

 Pay Transparency Directive

-The Dutch Government is currently working on new legislation to transpose the EU Pay Transparency Directive.
+Impact date: 1 January 2027 (expected at this time) The Dutch Government is currently working on new legislation to transpose the EU Pay Transparency Directive.
 The draft version of the legislation was published for consultation on 26 March 2025.
+A revised version of the draft legislation has been submitted to the Council of State for its advisory opinion.
+Once the Council of State has issued its advice, the legislative proposal will be submitted to the Dutch parliament.

 In summary, the draft legislation introduces the following obligations for employers:

-- Job applicants have the right to request and receive information from their (potential) future employer about the starting wage or its range.
+• job applicants have the right to request and receive information from their (potential) future employer about the starting wage or its range.
 Employers are prohibited from asking applicants about their previous salary

-- Employers should provide their employees with easy access to the criteria used to determine remuneration.
+• employers should provide their employees with easy access to the criteria used to determine remuneration.
 Employers with 50 or more employees must also provide access to the criteria used for wage development

-- Employees have the right to receive written information about their wage level and average wage level by gender for equal work
+• employees have the right to receive written information about their wage level and average wage level by gender for equal work

-- Employers with 250+ employees should report annually on the wage gap.
+• employers with 250+ employees should report annually on the wage gap.
 Employers with 100 to 249 employees should report every three years.
 Employers with less than 100 employees are not required to report

-- If the wage report reveals an unjustified difference of at least 5% in the average wage of female and male employees performing equal (or equivalent) work, and this difference is not rectified within six months of submitting the report, employers are required to conduct a wage evaluation together with employee representatives
+• if the wage report reveals an unjustified difference of at least 5% in the average wage of female and male employees performing equal (or equivalent) work, and this difference is not rectified within six months of submitting the report, employers are required to conduct a wage evaluation together with employee representatives

-- Employers should determine what is meant by “equal employment” based on objective and gender-neutral criteria: skills, efforts, responsibilities and working conditions of employees
+• employers should determine what is meant by “equal employment” based on objective and gender-neutral criteria: skills, efforts, responsibilities and working conditions of employees

 The Dutch Government intends to give the Works Council or Trade Unions (if involved) an important role in this process (including information and consent rights).